 The Right Diet for Sensitive Teeth

-Teeth sensitivity usually happens because of exposed dentine due to smash up of your tooth enamel.
+Teeth sensitivity usually happens because of exposed dentine due to the smash-up of your tooth enamel.
 Even the thought of certain foods, to put it in simple words, can make you cringe if you have sensitive teeth.
 What you take in your diet can either help or deteriorate your damaged enamel.

 This write-up intends to help you find out the right diet for your sensitive teeth.